Written By Sharon Boyd, RDH, BS. | Reviewed by Lara T. Coseo, DDS

 - Your body’s immune system

 - Poor or inadequate oral hygiene

-Gingivitis is your body’s inflammatory system’s response to bacteria in an area of the mouth where it should not be.
-Bacterial plaque easily congregates at the gumlines of the teeth and may extend to areas under the gums as well as between the teeth.
-When this bacterium is not removed adequately on a routine basis, the body begins to attack the area, sending antibodies to destroy the plaque.
+Gingivitis is your body’s inflammatory system’s response to germs in an area of the mouth where it should not be.
+Germ plaque easily congregates at the gum lines of the teeth and may extend to areas under the gums as well as between the teeth.
+When this germs are not removed adequately on a routine basis, the body begins to attack the area, sending antibodies to destroy the plaque.

 Gingivitis can easily be reversed, so the condition only continues to persist when routine maintenance is less than satisfactory.

 Patients with missing or crowded teeth may be at more risk to develop gingivitis or gum infections in these areas because the teeth are more difficult to keep clean.
 Even with very good oral hygiene, shifted or crowded teeth often still collect larger amounts of plaque biofilm.